astutespruce/secas-blueprint/source_data/urban/README.md

 Data are first converted from floating point to frequency bins (number of times out of 50 model runs that predicted urbanization).

 Value 51 denotes currently urbanized in NLCD 2019.

-NLCD 2019 values contained within the data provided by the FUTURES are not quite correct; they are masked out in areas covered by protected areas within PAD-US.

-To get around this, we merged in NLCD 2019 prepared for use in this tool; see `source_data/nlcd/README.md`.
+NLCD 2019 data were prepared separately for use in this tool; see `source_data/nlcd/README.md`.